-Boba Fett is never referred to by name in the film.
+Boba Fett is never referred to by name in this movie.
 He is always referred to as "the bounty hunter" by other characters.
-However, a deleted scene included in the blu-ray set shows Leia tending to Luke's wounds and says "a bounty hunter named Boba Fett" has taken Han Solo.
+However, a deleted scene included in the Blu-ray set shows Leia tending to Luke's wounds and says "a bounty hunter named Boba Fett" has taken Han Solo.

-The only Star Wars Original Trilogy film that does not take place on the desert planet Tatooine (although it is mentioned by name at the end of the film).
+The only Star Wars original trilogy movie that does not take place on the desert planet Tatooine (although it is mentioned by name at the end of the movie).
 Tatooine does appear, however, in Episodes I, II, and III, making it the only planet that appears five times in the entire saga.

-The lightsaber fight scenes set in the carbon freezing chamber tend to focus on Luke.
-This is because during many of the shots, Bob Anderson (Vader's fight double) was not wearing the Darth Vader helmet, as it made it difficult for him to breathe.
+The light-saber fight scenes set in the carbon freezing chamber tend to focus on Luke.
+This is because during many of the shots, Bob Anderson (Vader's fight double) was not wearing the Darth Vader helmet, as it, ironically, made it difficult for him to breathe.

 The AT-ATs were inspired by the walking machines in H.G.
-Wells's "War of the Worlds" and their appearance was based on gantry cranes which are used in most shipping ports in the USA.
-Walking patterns of elephants were studied to make the movements seem as realistic as possible.
+Wells's "War of the Worlds" and their appearance was based on gantry cranes, which are used in most shipping ports in the U.S. Walking patterns of elephants were studied to make the movements seem as realistic as possible.

 Principal photography lasted over 180 days, the longest shoot of any of the "Star Wars" movies.

-The scene where Solo was hit by the toolbox as well as hitting the control panels were improvised on the set.
+The scene where Solo was hit by the toolbox, as well as hitting the control panels, was improvised on the set.
 At first, the crew were afraid of shooting it, but Irvin Kershner finally persuaded them to do so, saying "Come on, that's fun.
 Let's do it!"

 In certain shots of the Rebel hangar, the filmmakers enlisted children as extras.
 The reason for this was that the actors' short stature would make the hangar appear larger than it actually was.